Steven Spielberg is the latest EGOT winner: Who is in the elite awards club?

 20. & 21.
 Benj Pasek and Justin Paul

-Songwriting duo Pasek and Paul became EGOT winners in 2024 when they picked up the Emmy for Outstanding Original Music and Lyrics for their song "Which of the Pickwick Triplets Did It?", a tongue-twister which was memorably performed (eventually!) by Steve Martin in Only Murders in the Building.
+Songwriting duo Benj Pasek and Justin Paul became EGOT winners in 2024 when they picked up the Emmy for Outstanding Original Music and Lyrics for their song “Which of the Pickwick Triplets Did It?”, a tongue-twister which was memorably performed (eventually!) by Steve Martin in Only Murders in the Building.
 The composing team (Benj Pasek usually writes lyrics while Justin Paul usually writes music, although they share all credits) first started working together as freshmen at the University of Michigan.
 Their EGOT journey began when they won the Oscar for Best Original Song in 2017 for “City of Stars” from La La Land.
 Later that same year, their musical Dear Evan Hansen won Best Original Score and Best Musical at the Tonys.
 In 2018, they added a Grammy to their collection when Dear Evan Hansen won for Best Musical Theater Album.
+They are the fastest ever EGOT winners, completing the whole set in just 7 years and 7 months.

 22. Steven Spielberg